Calling Test

 3. Act Against the Lie

 Lies lose power when you act against them.
-If the lie says "You are not qualified" — take a step anyway.
-If the lie says "It is too late" — start today.
+If the lie says you're not qualified, take a step anyway.
+If the lie says it's too late, start today.
+Action disproves lies faster than thinking does.

-4. Get in Community
+4. Get in Honest Community

 A Prayer for Truth